bouskaJ/camel-k-example-vdb/README.didact.md

 **DV (Teiid) Operator**

-Apart from the support provided by the VS Code extension, and "kamel" you also need Data Virtualization (Teiid) Operator in order to deploy a Virtual Database.
+In order to deploy a Virtual Database you also need Data Virtualization (Teiid) Operator.
 This operator needs to be installed from the OperatorHub.

 Now, go to your OpenShift 4.x WebConsole page, and find the OperatorHub menu item on left hand side menu and find "Data Virtualization Operator".
 Follow instructions (eg. setting correct secret) in operator description which are needed before clicking "Install" button.
 This may take couple minutes to install.